PFAS Filtration Market

 Methodology

-The study involved four major activities to estimate the current size of the global PFAS filtration market.
-Exhaustive secondary research was conducted to collect information on the market, the peer product market, and the parent product group market.
-The next step was to validate these findings, assumptions, and sizes with the industry experts across the value chain of PFAS filtration through primary research.
-The top-down and bottom-up approaches were employed to estimate the overall size of the PFAS filtration market.
-Lastly, market breakdown and data triangulation procedures were used to determine the size of different segments and sub-segments of the market.
+The study involved two major activities in estimating the current market size for the PFAS filtration market.
+Exhaustive secondary research was carried out to collect information on the market, peer market, and parent market.
+The next step involved validating these findings, assumptions, and sizing with industry experts across the value chain through primary research.
+Both top-down and bottom-up approaches were employed to estimate the complete market size.
+Following this, market breakdown and data triangulation were employed to determine the market size of segments and subsegments.

 Secondary Research